A web browser doesn’t just download a web page; it also has to show

 canvas.pack

-, call and bind to the
+, and call and bind to the

 <Configure>